-If there was a magic pill that could help improve digestion and gut health, erase wrinkles, ease joint pain and give you healthy, thick hair and nails, I would buy it by the truckload.
+If there was a magic pill that could help improve digestion and gut health, erase wrinkles, prevent weight gain, ease joint pain and give you healthy, thick hair and nails, I would buy it by the truckload.
 After all, while boosting my overall health is a priority, having shinier hair and minimal crow's feet is a major bonus.
-Although there's no such magic pill, there is a supplement that promises these results and more—collagen peptides.
+Although there's no such magic pill, there is a supplement that promises these results and more: collagen peptides.

-After taking collagen for over two weeks, here's what I learned:
+After taking the powdered supplement for over two weeks, here's my Vital Proteins collagen peptide review.

 After about a week of taking the collagen, I noticed my nails were thicker and stronger and were growing faster.
 Usually, my nails break and tear off after they grow, but after drinking my collagen, they were growing nicely and faster than normal.
-In fact, when I got a gel manicure, which is supposed to last up to two weeks, my nails grew out after about eight or nine days, leaving the bottoms of my nail beds exposed.
+How could I tell?
+I got a gel manicure, which is supposed to last up to two weeks, and my nails grew out after about eight or nine days.
+It left the bottoms of my nail beds exposed.
 Although it was annoying having to get my nails redone, it wasn't a bad problem to have!

 I'm not sure if this was a placebo effect or not, but I felt like my skin looked brighter.
 Although I still struggle with acne and dry patches, I felt like my cheeks looked a little pinker and overall, my skin looked smoother.
 It wasn't a replacement for my tinted moisturizer, but I'll take it!